NCEAS/metacat/docs/user/metacat/source/configuration.rst

 ................
 .. include:: ./properties-overview.rst

+For information about each property, and default or example settings, please see the :doc:`metacat-properties`.
+Properties that can only be edited manually in the **metacat-site.properties** file are highlighted in the appendix.

 Secret Properties
 .................
 Some properties hold sensitive information such as secret passwords.
 When these are entered via the Metacat Configuration Utility, they are saved as plain text in the **metacat-site.properties** file.
 If this causes security concerns, note that secrets may instead be passed to Metacat via